fliphess/forky/README.md

 - [ ] supervisor task to keep the bot running
 - [ ] hard exit on disconnection or auto reconnect
 - [ ] socket listener control protocol + options to start/stop/reload the bot
+- [ ] Make socker listener function more then just echo raw to irc
 - [ ] request removal for info items quotes etc